ROCm/hipfort/docs/index.rst

 hipFORT documentation
 ********************************************************************

-hipfort is a Fortran library that exposes the HIP API and ROCm and Nvidia accelerated libraries in Fortran with an open and portable set of standard Fortran module interfaces.
+hipfort is a Fortran library that exposes the HIP API and ROCm and NVIDIA accelerated libraries in Fortran with an open and portable set of standard Fortran module interfaces.
 To learn more, see :doc:`what-is-hipFORT`

-You can access hipFORT code on our `GitHub repository <https://github.com/ROCm/hipFORT>`_.
+You can access hipFORT code in our `GitHub repository <https://github.com/ROCm/hipFORT>`_.

 Our documentation is structured as follows: